906 words

 • Batch size

-And guess what?
-Tools like Amazon SageMaker can tune this stuff automatically.
+And guess what, darling?
+Tools like Amazon SageMaker can tune all of this for you, automatically.
+Less manual fiddling.
+More coffee breaks.

 6. Evaluate the Model — Is It Actually Good?#

-Before launch, you have to test the model on data it hasn’t seen before.
+Before launch, you test the model on data it has never seen.
+Brand new stuff.

 • Accuracy: How often is it right?